 Outside of the reporting period, the Trustee has regular dialogue with Broadstone on the running of the Scheme to ensure that no issues arise.
 Broadstone notifies the Trustee if there are any member issues.
-During the course of the Scheme year, Broadstone highlighted that there were no occasions where Broadstone exceeded their SLA.
+During the course of the Scheme year, Broadstone highlighted two (unrelated) occasions where Broadstone exceeded their SLA in respect of the transfer of member's assets from the Scheme that were later than the target date.
+The reason for the delay in both cases was due to human error and Broadstone have implemented a purpose built workflow system to mitigate this error occurring again in the future.
+While the internal SLA was missed in these two instances, in neither case was it a legislative breach.